debasishg/ml-readings/vae.md

 * [Tutorial on Variational Encoders](https://arxiv.org/abs/1606.05908) - Carl Doersch
 * [A Tutorial on Variational AutoEncoders with implementation](https://tiao.io/post/tutorial-on-variational-autoencoders-with-a-concise-keras-implementation/) - Has a nice Keras implementation
 * [What is a Variational AutoEncoder](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/) - Explains VAE both from an NN perspective and from a probabilistic perspective.
 Very good explanations.
-* [An Introduction to Variational Autoencoders](https://arxiv.org/abs/1906.02691) - Kingma and Welling - a monograph from the creators of VAE
+* [An Introduction to Variational Autoencoders](https://arxiv.org/abs/1906.02691) - Kingma and Welling - a monograph from the creators of VAE. **A long one and possibly the most detailed exposition**.

 ## Reparamaterization Trick for VAEs